Oct 9: Surgeon General Releases New Mental Health Strategy for Canadian Armed Forces News Release

 MDSC strives to assist organizations in raising awareness and reducing stigma.
 One of the best methods of reducing stigma is by displaying posters that provide key activities that we can all do to promote healthier environments.

 Download and print these posters for display.
-These are all free and we encourage you to use them.
+These are all free of charge and we encourage you to use them.

 We can also develop larger posters for your business, school or for any other requirement you may have.
 We can add your logo to the file and email you the posters for printing.
 Please contact us directly for this service.